BabyChouSr/SRC-Hacks-II/README.md

 ## What's next for Food For Thought
 Future Rollout includes putting the application on the app-store and to get a hosting website for it.

-Sigmahacks github repository made by Christopher Chou, Raj Thota, Akshay Kumar, and Kevin Pradjinata
+Sigmahacks github repository made by Christopher Chou, Raj Thota, Akshay Kumar, and Renesh Gudipati